Dathasai1234/Personal-Notes/Security/CrowdStrike/Introduction.md

 Review + assign

-## Associate the data collection rule with the event hub
+## Associate the Data Collection Rule with the Event Hub